shrishrirang/azure-mobile-apps-node/README.md

 # Azure Mobile Apps - Node SDK

+**This package is still in development!** This software is still likey to change dramatically and have minimal documentation prior to official release.
+Use caution before using this in a production application.

-The Azure Mobile Apps Node.js SDK is an [express](http://expressjs.com/) middleware package which make it easy to get a backend for your mobile application running on Azure.
+The Azure Mobile Apps Node.js SDK is an [express](http://expressjs.com/) middleware package which makes it easy to create a backend for your mobile application and get it running on Azure.

 ```js
 var app = require('express')(); // Create an instance of an Express app